fchris82/WfDockerWorkflow/docs/nginx-reverse-proxy.md

 page.
 After that you have to create a `http-auth.conf` file by `http-auth.conf.example`.

+#### Change the 503 page

+Default 503 page lists every available hosts.
+If you are using this proxy on a prod server maybe you want to change it.
+You can find the page template in `/etc/nginx-reverse-proxy/nginx-proxy-503.tmpl` .
+There is a backup file if you want restore the original version (`/etc/nginx-reverse-proxy/nginx-proxy-503.tmpl.orig`)

 ## Developing

 After you changed files in the `nginx-reverse-proxy-package` directory you can rebuild the deb package with the following command: